-During 2016, the principal elements of compensation for our executive officers were as follows:
+During 2017, the principal elements of compensation for our executive officers were as follows:

-- · base salaries; - bonuses, including annual cash incentive compensation and discretionary bonuses; - long term incentive compensation, including awards of restricted stock units earned and granted based on the achievement of performance goals, time-vested restricted stock and restricted stock units; - other compensation consisting primarily of health and welfare benefits; and - certain limited perquisites and other personal benefits.
+- · base salaries; - bonuses, including annual cash incentive compensation and discretionary bonuses;

+- long-term incentive compensation, including awards of restricted stock units earned and granted based on the achievement of performance goals, time-vested restricted stock and restricted stock units; - a discretionary award of time based restricted stock units; - other compensation consisting primarily of health and welfare benefits; and - certain limited perquisites and other personal benefits.

-Additionally, we provide each executive officer certain severance benefits if the executive is terminated other than for cause, as described below.
+Further, we provide each executive officer certain severance benefits if the executive is terminated other than for cause, as described below.
 The Compensation Committee and the Board believe that these severance benefits are necessary and advisable to keep executive officers focused on the best interests of the Company at times that may otherwise cause a lack of focus due to personal economic exposure.
 Further, the Compensation Committee and the Board believe that these severance benefits are necessary and advisable for retentive purposes to provide a measure of support to our Named Executive Officers who may receive offers of employment from competitors that would provide severance benefits.
-See the "2016 Potential Payments Upon Termination" table for additional information regarding the severance payable to our Named Executive Officers.
+See the "2017 Potential Payments Upon Termination" table for additional information regarding the severance payable to our Named Executive Officers.
 However, the Company does not provide any change-in-control to its Named Executive Officers other than the vesting of restricted stock and restricted stock units under the Long Term Incentive Plan (the "LTIP") under certain circumstances in the case of a "change in control."
-The Company also does not provide any retirement arrangements to its Named Executive Officers other than the eligibility to participate in the Company's 401(k) salary deferral plan (the "401(k) Plan") on the same basis as other employees.
-Currently, we do not have any agreements relating to the employment of our Named Executive Officers.
+The Company also does not provide any retirement arrangements to its Named Executive Officers other than the eligibility to participate in the Company's 401(k) salary deferral plan (the "401(k) Plan") and the Pilgrim's Pride Corporation 2015 Deferred Compensation Plan (the "Deferred Compensation Plan") on the same basis as other employees.